Delivery Hero aims to raise around 1 billion euros via listing

-LONDON/FRANKFURT Delivery Hero is aiming to raise around 927 million euros through a stock market listing that could value the online takeaway food delivery group at up to 4.4 billion euros.
+LONDON/FRANKFURT (Reuters) - Delivery Hero is aiming to raise around 927 million euros through a stock market listing that could value the online takeaway food delivery group at up to 4.4 billion euros.

 Some investors consider this a hefty price tag given that the Berlin-based company has yet to turn a profit and faces fierce competition from regional players like Britain's Just Eat (JE.L) and the Netherlands' Takeaway.com (TKWY.AS), as well as global groups like Amazon (AMZN.O).and Uber [UBER.UL].